abeyp/mail_in_ballot_WA/README.md

 The Ballot Drop Box stands to be a visual reminder of my community's voting power in every election, locally and nationally.

-When I moved to Seattle, WA, I became most active voter in my life.
+When I moved to Seattle, WA, I became a very active voter for the first time.
 Upon registering for a WA Driver's License, I became 1 of 4.8 million Washingtonians to be automatically registered as an eligible voter under Universal Vote-by-Mail (UVM).

-Every election, I receive a ballot and voter pamphlet.
-On election day, I proceed to procrastinate for hours swarming the internet to discover and develop my hypoerlocal, political values.
-I developed an appreciation for the ballot Drop Box down the street next to the neighborhood public library.
+My first Washington election, I stopped by my first ballot Drop Box at the local neighborhood library, and onwards developed a deep appreciation for the physcial drop-off location optino to discover and develop my hyperlocal, political participation.

 **Goals**
 - Explore publically available datasets provided by Secretary of State Elections Divison Office for future projects.